Exercises 39–52 involve trigonometric equations quadratic in form... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Exercises 39–52 involve trigonometric equations quadratic in form.
 Solve each equation on the interval [0, 2𝝅).
-2 cos² x + 3 cos x + 1 = 0
+9 tan² x - 3 = 0

 Verified Solution